stadium-software/validations-cheatsheet/README.md

 ![](images/required-inicator-view.png)

 ### Not required
-If a field is not required, but optionally provided values must conform to a specific format, then our "IsValid Rule" should return true in two instances, if:
+If a field is not required, but optionally provided values must conform to a specific format, then it is necessary to craft an expression that returns true when:
 1. The property value is empty, null or undefined
-   OR ( || )
-2. If the property conforms to the required format
+2. The property conforms to the required format

-**Example Expression: returns true if the value is empty, null or undefined OR the value length exceeds 8 characters**
+In this case, two expressions must be combined with a double-pipe (OR).
+The first expression returns true if there is no value, and the second expression returns true if there is a value that conforms to a required format.
+For example:
 ```javascript
 !TextBox.Text || TextBox.Text.length > 8
 ```